nostr-resources/nostr-resources.github.io/index.md

 - [Gitworkshop](https://gitworkshop.dev/) - code collaboration over nostr.
 - [Plektos](https://plektos.app/) - meetup and event calendar.
 - [Wikifreedia](https://wikifreedia.xyz/) - wikis on nostr, filtered by your web of trust.
 Or not.
+- [Boris](https://read.withboris.com/) - a full reader app, with a focus on local, offline reading and sharing highlights.

 ## Games